 Opt for Bud Vases Filled With Seasonal Blooms

 Rather than opting for a singular centerpiece comprised of a large floral arrangement, consider lining your table with small bud vases filled with flowers in an array of seasonal colors, as in this table captured by Cassandra Lavelle of Coco Kelley.
 (And don't forget to bring the wine bucket to the table for good measure.)

 Go With a Garland of Dried Florals and Grasses

 In lieu of fresh florals, gain inspiration from florist Kristen Cassie of Moon Canyon and set your table with a garland of dried florals and grasses instead.
-To really embrace the bounty of the season, intersperse pumpkins or gourds of various varieties and hues throughout your tablescape, as Cassie does here.
+To really embrace the bounty of the season, intersperse pumpkins or gourds of various sizes and hues throughout your tablescape, as Cassie does here.

 Arrange Fall Produce Into an Edible Arrangement

 Sculptural fall produce lends itself well to an unconventional, eye-catching centerpiece, as lifestyle blogger Sarah Sherman Samuel's table demonstrates here.
-Arrange produce in a tall vase along with eucalyptus branches for a stunning yet relatively inexpensive Thanksgiving centerpiece.
+Arrange produce in a tall vase along with eucalyptus branches for a stunning yet relatively inexpensive festive centerpiece.